 - Support of two versions of code (current and pending). - The industry test environment must support the following types of industry testing: - Technical upgrades made by the Plan Processor; - CAT code releases that impact CAT Reporters; - Changes to industry data feeds (e.g., SIP, OPRA, etc.); - Industry-wide disaster recovery testing; - Individual CAT Reporter and Data Submitter testing of their upgrades against CAT interfaces and functionality; and - Multiple, simultaneous CAT Reporter testing. - The industry test environment must be a discrete environment separate from the production environment. - The Plan Processor must provide the linkage processing of data submitted during coordinated, scheduled, industry-wide testing.
 Results of the linkage processes must be communicated back to Participants as well as to the Operating Committee. - Data from industry testing must be saved for three months.
+Notwithstanding any other provision of the CAT NMS Plan, this Appendix D, or Exchange Act Rule 17a-1, such test data (whether related to the CAT order and transaction system or the customer account and information system) may be deleted by the Plan Processor after three months.
 Operational metrics associated with industry testing (including but not limited to testing results, firms who participated, and amount of data reported and linked) must be stored for the same duration as the CAT production data. - The Plan Processor must provide support for industry testing, including testing procedures, coordination of industry testing, publish notifications, and provide help desk support during industry testing. - o The Participants and the SEC must have access to industry test data.